Put the kettle on: International Tea Day

 Infusing your tea

 For a better taste experience.
 Fowler recommends using loose leaf tea rather than bagged.
 When made loose, the tea leaves have the space to unfurl and release more of their flavour in each cup.
-You can also choose how much leaf you use – and so control how full-bodied, flavourful or light your tea is, tailoring to your personal preferences.
+You can also choose how much leaf you use.
+This allows you to control how full-bodied, flavourful or light your tea is, tailoring to your personal preferences.
 As a general rule, infusing 4g of tea per 250ml of water for 4 minutes will give a great result.

 Talking of infusing, with the right teapot, making loose tea at home is just as simple as using a teabag.
 Try using a teacup with an infuser that fits inside it or a teapot with a filter built into the lid.
 These will both provide a hassle-free way to make tea at home.